-Shatter that thing and thrive in the workplace.
+Shatter that glass ceiling and thrive in the workplace.

 A lot has changed since those days.
-Women have benefitted from decades of legislative changes, training and social support.
-They took up professional roles in businesses and non-profits across the country, and no one questions the possibility of hiring or working alongside a dedicated woman.
+Women have benefitted from decades of legislative changes, training, and social support.
+They’ve taken up professional roles in businesses and nonprofits across the country, and no one questions the possibility of hiring or working alongside a dedicated woman.
 However, there is still work to be done for women in the workplace.

-According to Catalyst.org, women make up just under half of the US workforce (46.8%), but less than 20 percent of S&P 500 Board seats are held by women.
-The same research shows that women hold only 4 percent of SEO positions in S&P 500 companies.
-To be sure, there are special women-only professional conferences, mentoring programs and dozens of books with titles like, A Woman’s Workplace Survival Guide, that are meant to bridge the gap.
+According to Catalyst.org, women make up just under half of the U.S. workforce (46.8%), yet less than 20 percent of S&P 500 Board seats are held by women.
+The same research shows that women hold only 4 percent of CEO positions in S&P 500 companies.
+To be sure, there are special women-only professional conferences, mentoring programs, and dozens of books with titles like A Woman’s Workplace Survival Guide that are meant to bridge the gap.

-As a professional woman, my take on this issue is two-fold.
+As a professional woman, my take on this issue is twofold.
 First, there is clearly room for more women in leadership positions in companies of all sizes.
-And second, aren’t we ready to move on from the “survival” take of the early research into the subject?
-Shouldn’t women in senior management positions not just have a way of making it to the promotion, but also thriving there?
+Second, aren’t we ready to move on from the “survival” take of the early research into the subject?
+Shouldn’t women in senior management positions not only have a way of making it to the promotion, but also thriving there?

 I believe that the path to leadership can be a fulfilling and deeply satisfying experience for both men and women.
 Leading is a fantastic way to grow beyond what you think is possible or easy.
 Here are five ideas to get you started on getting past the glass ceiling in the workplace:

-British Prime Minister Margaret Thatcher once said, “You can’t lead from the crowd.”
-I love that quote, because it highlights the confusion that women can sometimes have about being in the spotlight.
-Visibility does not require you to be boastful, overly aggressive or hogging all the credit.
-It does mean stepping out of your comfort zone, whether to lead a project, present a report to the board of directors, pitch a proposal to a client or join a committee.
-You may also consider joining a professional association or writing for professional blogs and journals to create a personal brand as a subject matter expert.
+British Prime Minister Margaret Thatcher once said “You can’t lead from the crowd.”
+I love that quote because it highlights the confusion that women can sometimes have about being in the spotlight.
+Visibility does not require you to be boastful, overly aggressive, or hog all the credit.
+It does mean stepping out of your comfort zone to lead a project, present a report to the board of directors, pitch a proposal to a client, or join a committee.
+You may also consider joining a professional association or writing for professional blogs and journals to create a personal brand as a subject-matter expert.

 Speaking of branding, most professionals aren’t aware that they even have a personal brand — let alone take the step of actively managing and shaping it.
-In order to progress past the glass ceiling in the workplace into senior management positions, you must be intentional about who you are, what you do and who you do it for.
-Create subject matter expertise and become known as a great resource, problem-solver or relationship-builder.
+In order to progress past the glass ceiling in the workplace and into senior management positions, you must be intentional about who you are, what you do, and who you do it for.
+Establish subject-matter expertise and become known as a great resource, problem-solver, or relationship builder.

-No, this does not mean that you have to set the bar artificially low.
+No, this does not mean that you have to set the bar low.
 Realistic expectations simply require you to step into the process with eyes wide open and clarity about the effort and the time your goal will take.
-The best way to establish realistic expectations is to talk to people who have done this before – so don’t take your advice from Siri alone.
-Ask your mentors and supporters about the biggest challenges on their way, and what advice they wish they had received when they were in your shoes.
-These conversations will help ensure that you don’t get disappointed and give up halfway through, all the while blaming it on the fact that you are a woman.
+The best way to establish realistic expectations is to talk to people who have done this before, so don’t take your advice from Siri alone.
+Ask your mentors and supporters about the biggest challenges on their way and what advice they wish they had received when they were in your shoes.
+These conversations will help ensure that you don’t get disappointed and give up halfway through, all the while blaming it on the barriers you face as a woman.

 Although gender discrimination is becoming less commonplace, it pays to know your rights as a woman in the workplace.
-Remember that you will continue to get whatever you are willing to tolerate – set your boundaries and elevate persistent issues without waiting for them to work themselves out.
-To carve your road to success, you must be your most diligent and steadfast advocate.
+Remember that you will continue to get whatever you are willing to tolerate, so set your boundaries and elevate persistent issues without waiting for them to work themselves out.
+To carve your road to success, you must be your own most diligent and steadfast advocate.

 Study those who have succeeded before you, keeping in mind that your path will look different.
 I have found that books like Getting There by Gillian Zoe Segal can be a fantastic supplement to the real-life mentoring you receive on the job.